looboon/DCGAN_Udacity/Assignment 5/Submission 2/Readme.md

 - One sided label smoothing for d_loss

 Things to improve:
 - Use placeholder for keep_prob instead.
 See this [link](https://stackoverflow.com/questions/44971349/how-to-turn-off-dropout-for-testing-in-tensorflow).
+This is important as during inference we would set the keep_prob=1 to retain all filters for inference.
 - Implement Xavier Initialization. [tf.contrib.layers.conv2d](https://www.tensorflow.org/api_docs/python/tf/contrib/layers/conv2d) has these input arguments:
 ```
 conv2d(